 Been there and done that.

 White miso is mild and sweeter and may be the best choice if this is your first time tasting it.
 Red miso is darker and saltier and has a more robust flavor.
 Generally speaking the darker the color of the miso paste, the saltier and heartier it will be.
 I do not care for the flavor of red miso so I do not use it when I cook.
 I prefer shiro miso and usually just stick with this type.
-Occasionally I will change things up and buy the red and white blend which imparts just a slightly saltier heavier flavor to your soups, sauces and dressings.
+Occasionally I will change things up and buy the red/white blend which imparts just a slightly saltier heavier flavor to your soups, sauces and dressings.

 Aside from the color of the miso the main means of varying the flavor of your soup is by the garnish that is incorporated.
 At breakfast you may find soft silken tofu paired with green onion or wakame seaweed.
 Later in the day you might have meat or fish together with shredded cabbage and fried tofu with green onions, for example.